Sonny Barger: Operation Cacus

-Barger was released from prison in Arizona on November 6, 1992, after serving three-and-a-half years of a four-year sentence.
+Barger was released from prison on November 6, 1992, after serving three-and-a-half years of a four-year sentence.
 On the day of his release, Barger took a flight to Oakland International Airport and attended a homecoming party at the Mountain House, a bar at Altamont Pass in Livermore, at which Johnny Paycheck performed.
 To celebrate the end of his parole, he held another private party in Livermore on November 6, 1994, which was attended by approximately 700 guests, including the politicians Gary Condit and Ben Nighthorse Campbell.
 Colorado state senator Nighthorse Campbell had allegedly tried to use his influence to have Barger released from prison earlier.

 The conflict between the Hells Angels and the Outlaws saw a resurgence following Barger's release from prison as a result of his longstanding rivalry with Outlaws president Harry "Taco" Bowman.
 Philip Reich of the Detroit Police Department motorcycle gang unit described the feud as "an ongoing thing over who had the better club", saying: "It was like the Hatfields and McCoys.
 They hated each other."
-In an attempt to quell the increasing tensions between the clubs, Bowman twice hosted peace talks with Ventura Hells Angels chapter president George Christie in Florida, firstly in December 1992 and again in May 1993.
-According to Christie, he and Bowman were working towards a peace treaty when the Outlaws leader withdrew from the negotiations.
-Christie believed Bowman was persuaded to abandon a truce with the Hells Angels by one of his lieutenants, Kevin "Spike" O'Neill, who thought agreeing to a ceasefire would make the Outlaws appear weak.
-Bowman allegedly placed a $100,000 bounty on Barger's life when he made a speech to hundreds of his followers on December 31, 1993, announcing an escalation of hostilities against the Hells Angels.
-The Angels' November 1994 "patch over" of the Hell's Henchmen biker gang in the Outlaws' home base of Chicago resulted in a number of shootings and bombings.
-In another New Year's Eve speech on December 31, 1994, Bowman declared that the Outlaws would in turn attack the Hells Angels in California.
-A team of Outlaws members were sent to California in early 1995 to carry out surveillance ahead of the assassination of either Barger or Christie.
-Although the Outlaws failed to kill either man, a number of Hells Angels-owned businesses in southern California were firebombed.
+In an attempt to quell the increasing tensions between the clubs, Ventura Hells Angels chapter president George "Gus" Christie twice attended peace talks with Bowman in Florida, firstly in December 1992 and again in May 1993.
+The proposed peace treaty ultimately broke down, however, when Bowman suddenly withdrew from the negotiations on the advice of one of his lieutenants, Kevin "Spike" O'Neill, who thought agreeing to a ceasefire would make the Outlaws appear weak.
+In August 1993, in Paris, leaders of the Hells Angels and the Bandidos signed the "Pact of Paris" that divided up much of Europe between the two clubs.